teacher-aj/HeschelCS/README.md

 | 60 &le; grade < 63               | D-            |
 | 60 > grade                       | F             |

-*CAVEAT:*
-[CHECK BACK LATER] You must complete one of the following "caveat" tasks.
-The purpose of this task is to give you non-technical exposure to the culture surrounding computer science.
-Because the task is non-technical, it will not be graded and will not contribute to the numerical score of your grade.
-But if you do not complete the task, then you will be docked one letter grade (e.g. an A- becomes a B-).

-1. (simple option) Watch the following shows/movies about [cracking](http://www.catb.org/~esr/jargon/html/C/cracking.html) and [hacking](http://www.catb.org/~esr/jargon/html/H/hacker.html):

-    1. War Games (available on [Amazon Prime](https://www.amazon.com/Wargames-Matthew-Broderick/dp/B083FY4CDG/)).
-       This is a classic hacker movie and was quite realistic for what hacking looked like when the movie was released (1983).

-    1. CitizenFour (available for free from the [Internet Archive](https://archive.org/details/Citizen.Four2014)).
-       This is a documentary about Edward Snowden and the hacking that the NSA does.

-    1. Zero Days - Security Leaks for Sale (available for free on [youtube](https://www.youtube.com/watch?v=4BTTiWkdT8Q)) This documentary explores the [grey hat](http://www.catb.org/~esr/jargon/html/B/black-hat.html) world of hackers who develop software to break into computers and sell that software to questionable people... and it's all legal.

-1. Readings

-See [Issue #] for instructions on how to get credit for completing these readings / viewings.

 **Late Work Policy:**

 You lose `2**(i-1)` points on every assignment,